SARA GUTIÉRREZ IS PARTNER IN THE MEXICO CITY OFFICE. HER PRACTICE FOCUSES ON SPECIALIZED ADMINISTRATIVE LITIGATION AND ANTITRUST.

 Her experience in litigation provides a unique perspective in terms of preventive advise, including the implementation of commercial practices in accordance with the Mexican legal framework, and the development of internal compliance programs and other matters.
 She joined Creel, García-Cuéllar, Aiza y Enríquez, S.C. in 2018 after more than 18 years of experience of being in private practice.

-Sara has been recognized as a leading practitioner by specialized publications and rankings, including Legal 500 (Rising Star 2021), Chambers & Partners Latin America (Band 4) and Best Lawyers (Administrative Law-Competition and Antitrust Law).
+Sara has been recognized as a leading practitioner by specialized publications and rankings, including Legal 500 (Competition and Antitrust Rising Star of the Year 2023), Chambers & Partners Latin America (Band 4) and Best Lawyers (Administrative Law-Competition and Antitrust Law).
 She is a non-governmental advisor for the Mexican Authority at the International Competition Network.

 Sara was born in Mexico City.
 She obtained her Law degree from the Universidad Anahuac in Mexico City, and her Master´s degree in Economics for Competition Law from King’s College London.